mean00/fontconvert-rs/README.md

 # flatconvert-rs : Tweakable embedded font conversion
 This is the rust version of https://github.com/mean00/fontconvert.git, which is a fork of https://github.com/charles-haynes/fontconvert, which is a fork of adafruit font convert tool.

-This is a truetype-to-adafruit font file tool.
+It is a truetype-to-adafruit font file tool.

+It can output c/c++ .h file or rust constant files.

 This adds compression, chars selection and 1/2/4 bit per pixel support (for smoother fonts).
 ```